tombaker/tapshex/docs/glossary/index.rst

        A pattern **in an Application Profile** descriptive of how Properties are expected to be used in Instance Data.
 Also commonly known as a Property Constraint.

    Shape
-       A set of Statement Templates **in an Application Profile** that characterize Statements expected to be found in a Description.
-In the now-superseded `DCMI Abstract Model <https://www.dublincore.org/specifications/dublin-core/abstract-model/>`_ of 2007, these were called Description Templates.
+       In DCTAP: a set of :term:`Statement Template`s in an :term:`Application Profile` that characterize :terms:`Statement`s expected to be found in a Description.

    ShExC
        A compact syntax for ShEx that is "meant for human eyes and fingers".